 .7 ensure that operating procedures for routine and emergency situations are established;

 .8 in a timely manner, provide mariners with full details of the requirements to be met and the procedures to be followed in the VTS area.

-This information should include the categories of vessels required or expected to participate; radio frequencies to be used for reporting; areas of applicability; the times and geographical positions for submitting reports; the format and content of the required reports; the VTS authority responsible for the operation of the service; any information, advice or instructions to be provided to participating ships; and the types and level of services available.
-This information should be published zin the appropriate nautical publications and in the "World VTS Guide".
+This information should include but is not limited to, the following:

+categories of vessels required or expected to participate;

+radio frequencies to be used for reporting;

+areas of applicability;

+the times and geographical positions for submitting reports;

+the format and content of the required reports;

+the VTS authority responsible for the operation of the service;

+any information, advice or instructions to be provided to participating ships; and

+the types and level of services available.

+This information should be promulgated to vessels in internationally recognized marine publications and in the "World VTS Guide".

 2.2.4 The liability element of an accident following compliance with VTS guidance is an important consideration which can only be decided on a case-by-case basis in accordance with national law.
-Consequently, a VTS authority should take into account the legal implications in the event of a shipping accident where VTS operators may have failed to carry out their duty competently.
+Consequently, a VTS Authority should take into account the legal implications in the event of a shipping accident where VTS operators may have failed to carry out their duty competently.

-2.2.5 Contracting Governments should ensure that ships flying their flag comply with the requirements of vessel traffic services.
-Those Contracting Governments which have received information of an alleged violation of a VTS by a ship flying their flag should provide the Government which has reported the offence with details of any appropriate action taken.
+2.2.5 Contracting Governments should ensure that ships flying their flag comply with the requirements of VTS.
+Those Contracting Governments which have received information of an alleged violation of a VTS, or report of a near miss, by a ship flying their flag should provide the Government which has reported the offence, or near miss, with details of any appropriate action taken.

 2.3 VTS services